steadramon/ESPGeiger/README.md

 *Currently the GC10 integration is untested until I can gain access to a device.*

 Other Serial based should in theory be supportable with small changes to the codebase.

+## Contributions

+Contributions are welcomed, please feel free to raise a Pull Request for this.
+I am a new Arduino/C coder, so please feel free to suggest improvements to the code here to make it better for everyone!

 ## Thanks 🙏
 Thanks for libraries goes to: